singaltanmay/cineast-wiki/Objects-Glossary.md

 * `type` tells the type of session.

 ## SessionType
-An enum which tells the type of the session.
+An enum that tells the type of the session.

 ```
 SessionType : Enum